afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 ## Creating the Query Controller

 Okay.
-That was great, but writing JSON requests manually seriously sucks.
+That was great, but writing JSON requests manually can seriously suck.
 We need to build our UI capabilities ASAP!

-To do this, let's paste the following code in our `queryCtrl.js` file.
+To begin, let's paste the following code in our `queryCtrl.js` file.

 <pre><code class="language-javascript">
 // queryCtrl.js